 - 1/2 teaspoon kosher salt

 - 1/2 teaspoon black pepper

-- In a medium bowl, combine mustard, olive oil, garlic, lemon zest and juice, rosemary, salt and pepper.
+- In a medium bowl, combine mustard, olive oil, garlic, rosemary, salt and pepper.
 Whisk to combine.
 Add potatoes and toss until potatoes are well coated.

 - Arrange potatoes on the baking sheet, preferably flesh side down (this promotes a nice browning and crisping).

-- With a spatula, flip potatoes and then continue cooking for an additional 5 minutes until crispy on the outside and tender inside.
+- Return the potatoes to the oven and continue cooking for an additional 10-15 minutes until crispy on the outside and tender inside.
+Sprinkle with parsley.
 Serve.